nikita-vozniuk/task-manager-client/README.md

 - Redux Toolkit
 - Tailwind CSS

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.